This post may contain affiliate links, please read my full disclosure policy for more details.

 FO and weave the yarn end in

-Crochet 4 tentacles using the pattern below (2x dark blue tentacles and 2x light blue tentacles):
+Crochet 4 long tentacles using the pattern below (2x dark blue curly cues and 2x light blue curly cues):

 R1: Chain 101 STs